Accessor Functions

 LearnAPI.extras(model)

-Return miscellaneous byproducts of an algorithm's computation, from the object model returned by a call of the form fit(algorithm, data).
+Return miscellaneous byproducts of a learning algorithm's execution, from the object model returned by a call of the form fit(learner, data).

-For "static" algorithms (those without training data) it may be necessary to first call transform or predict on model.
+For "static" learners (those without training data) it may be necessary to first call transform or predict on model.

 See also fit.